Code-Institute-Submissions/tadhgnolan-Portfolio-Project-1_AugResub/README.md

 - Footer text won't display properly on iPhone 5, Moto G4 & Samsung S5.
 Was unable to find cause.

-- Unable to get readmoreless button to function with more than one <p> tag.
+- Unable to get readmoreless button to function with more than one '<p>' tag.

 - Some issues with border and margin alignment.
 All were resolved.